manzar96/pat_rec_ntua/README.md

 In this exercise we experimented with deep learning architectures for implementing music genre classification and emotion recognition.
 Our provided solution in step 12, was ranked 2nd in the [corresponding](https://www.kaggle.com/c/multitask-music-classification/leaderboard) Kaggle competition.
-We should also note that we do not provide all the training and testing data.
+We should also note that we do not provide the training and testing data.